bob-el-bot/BobTheBot/README.md

 - `/poll [prompt] [option]*4` Create a poll.
 - `/ship [user]*2` See how good of a match 2 users are.
 - `/hug [user]*5` Show your friends some love with a hug.
+- `/vote` Get a link to upvote Bob on Top.GG.
+- `/review` Get a link to review Bob on Top.GG.
 - `/hi` Say hi to Bob.

 ### 🔎 Preview commands: